MartinIIoT/MartinIIOT/README.md

-# Hi, I'm Martin ☕
+# Hi there, I'm Martin ☕

 I'm a husband of beautiful woman; technician and programmer in industrial automation; IIOT, Arduino and Raspberry Pi enthusiast.
 I live in amazing and beautiful **[Slovakia](https://en.wikipedia.org/wiki/Slovakia)** 🇸🇰 .